Professor of Economics and Health Services Policy and Practice

 Fax: (401) 863-3351

-Andrew Foster came to Brown in 1998 and is the current PSTC Director.
+Andrew Foster came to Brown in 1998 and served as the PSTC director from 2011-2016.
 He is an empirical microeconomist working in the areas of population, development, and environmental economics.
 He has particular interest in sources of long economic and social mobility in low income rural areas.

 In Bangladesh, Foster has been working with collaborators from the University of Colorado and the International Centre for Diarrhoeal Disease Research to collect the most recent round of a 40-year panel data set.
 His recent work has focused on the implications of household dissolution and recombination for evaluating long-term effects of access to health and family planning services.